cannatag/ldap3/docs/manual/source/tutorial.rst

     ldap://ipa.demo1.freeipa.org:389 - **cleartext** - user: uid=manager, cn=users, cn=accounts, dc=demo1, dc=freeipa, dc=org - bound - open - <local: 192.168.1.101:50910 - remote: 209.132.178.99:**389**> - **tls started** - listening - SyncStrategy - internal decoder

+THere is no way to return to an unencrypted connection once a StartTLS operation is issued.

 To start the connection on a SSL socket::

     >>> server = Server('ipa.demo1.freeipa.org', use_ssl=True, get_info=ALL)